18 Amazing THings to do in Bulgaria

 Visit St. George Rotunda

 It was initially built during the 4th century by the Romans and stands among some ancient Roman ruins.
-Somehow, the church has been excellently preserved over the centuries which makes you wonder how looking at all of the ruins scattered around it!
+Somehow, the church has been excellently preserved over the centuries which is surprising looking at all of the ruins scattered around it!

 The church is particularly well known for the magnificent frescoes inside.
 There are five layers in total dating back as early as the 6th century.
 The frescoes were painted over by the Ottomans when the church was converted to a mosque in the 1600s.

-In terms of weather, April through to October will be the best time to visit.
+The best time to visit Bulgaria for the weather is April to October.
 We visited in September which was perfect as it was a pleasant temperature for sightseeing and hiking and it was outside of the school holidays so fewer crowds.

-July to August, unsurprisingly, are the busiest time of year.
-Prices will spike (although nothing compared to other European countries!) and it’ll also be very hot (in June as well it can get to above 40 degrees!).
+July and August, unsurprisingly, are the busiest time of year.
+Prices increase and temperatures can rise to above 40 degrees!

-The best way to get around is to rent a car to give you total flexibility and freedom.
+The best way of getting around Bulgaria is to rent a car giving you complete flexibility and freedom.
 Driving is easy as the roads are very quiet outside of the cities.
 Public transport is fine in the cities but if you’re wanting to travel further afield you might find it tricky.

-How long would you recommend for the top things to do in Bulgaria?
+Recommended time for the top things to do in Bulgaria

-To see everything in this guide we’d recommend no less than 8 days which is what we had and we sometimes felt a bit rushed.
-You could easily spend longer to go at a more relaxed pace.
+For the best things to do in Bulgaria, we’d recommend a minimum of 8 days.
+This is how long we had and we sometimes felt a bit rushed.
+You could easily spend longer and travel at a more relaxed pace.

 How Expensive is Bulgaria?

-Meals in the smaller, less touristy towns expect to pay about £5 and £1 for a beer.
-In the cities, about £8 for a meal and £2 for a beer.
-If you dine in one of the restaurants on Sofia’s Vitosha Boulevard, expect to pay closer to £10-£12 for a meal and £4 for a beer.
+Meals in the smaller, less touristy towns expect to pay about 8 USD and 2.50 USD for a beer.
+In the cities, about 10 USD for a meal and 4 USD for a beer.
+If you dine in one of the restaurants on Sofia’s Vitosha Boulevard, expect to pay closer to 20 USD for a meal and 6 USD for a beer.

-We stayed in little guesthouses for between £15-£20 a night.
+We stayed in little guesthouses for around 30 USD a night.
 Activities and tours are also a fraction of the cost of what you pay in other areas of Europe such as Krakow and Lisbon.

 What currency is used?